blockdeep/libro/src/critical/Use_Appropriate_Origin_Checks.md

 }
 ```

-In this example
+In this example:

 - The extrinsic can be executed by anyone because there are no access control checks in place, which can be particularly problematic for critical chain operations.

 ## Best practice

-Implement appropriate origin checks to restrict function access to specific users or roles, such as elevated origins, to
-protect critical functions.
+Implement appropriate origin checks to restrict function access to specific users or roles, such as elevated origins, to protect critical functions.

 ### Example 1